 _____________________________

-My graphic design work thus includes most—if not all—of the following: brand identity design, copywriting, data visualization, illustration + iconography, interactive and digital graphics, mentoring and creative refinement, photography and asset direction, print production design + prepress, and typography.
+Thus, my graphic design work includes most—if not all—of the following: brand identity design, copywriting, data visualization, illustration + iconography, interactive and digital graphics, mentoring and creative refinement, photography and asset direction, print production design + prepress, typography, and typesetting.